EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/documenting_software.md

 * Software documentation should be accessible, clear, consistent, regularly updated, cover all key software aspects (source code, software structure, APIs, usage, etc.), encourage feedback, and ideally be auto-generated to a large extent.
-* Software documentation should use standard formats – (R)Markdown, HTML, PDF, or wikis.
+* Software documentation should use standard formats – (R)Markdown, reStructuredText, HTML, PDF, or wikis.
 * Each piece of documentation has a distinct purpose, different audience (e.g. developers, administrators, testers, users and project managers), tone and level of detail (developer-facing documentation provides in-depth and complex technical details; an end-user guide focuses on usability and clarity, offering step-by-step instructions for usage).